Operator NotesWorkflow Redesign

 Onboarding With AI Agents: Treat It as a Managed Workflow

-Onboarding with AI agents fails when the agent is treated like a search box instead of a workflow participant.
+Onboarding with AI agents fails when the agent is treated like a search box.
+It needs to be treated like a workflow participant with boundaries.

 The failure pattern

 A developer asks an agent to “understand the repo.”
-The agent summarizes files, misses operating constraints, and starts making changes before source-of-truth boundaries are clear.
+The agent summarizes files, misses the operating constraints, and starts changing things before the source-of-truth boundaries are clear.

-Good onboarding starts by identifying the owning system, its operating manual, its approval boundaries, and its validation commands.
-That is why a repo with an AGENTS.md, local skills, and plans should be managed as a system, not just a folder.
+Good onboarding starts with the operating map: purpose, owners, source-of-truth docs, approval boundaries, and validation commands.
+A repo with an AGENTS.md, local skills, and plans should be managed as a system, not just a folder.

 A managed onboarding workflow